Table of Contents

-Sleep disorders are considered in patients who report experiencing sleep-related problems at least three times per week over a period of four weeks and who perceive heir sleep problems as impairing.
+Sleep disorders are considered in patients who report experiencing sleep-related problems at least 3 times per week over a period of 4 weeks and who perceive their sleep problems as impairing.
 In diagnosing insomnia, a physician must distinguish between the difficulty of falling asleep and the difficulty of staying asleep.
-There are as yet no scientific definitions to differentiate the two.
+There are as yet no scientific definitions to differentiate the 2.

 The largely unanimous opinion of sleep experts is as follows:

 A sleeping disorder is considered likely when the process of falling asleep takes longer than 30 minutes.
 Statistically, a person should fall asleep within 15 minutes.

 Sleep is not a continuous process but may be interrupted by repeated awakenings throughout any given night, triggered by various stimuli.
 But there is no hermetic seal to sleep, so the transition between waking and sleep can be fluid.
 Only when an individual wakes up 12 or more times during the night will a waking disorder be considered.

 Basic rule: The higher the vegetative tension a person has before going to sleep, the greater the likelihood they will experience frequent waking.

 Among sleep disorders, waking-up disorders (i.e., arousal disorders) include drowsiness and sleepwalking (i.e., pavor nocturnus).

 A sleep-maintenance disorder is also considered likely when the duration of sleep is less than 6 hours as a result of sleep interruptions.